JenspederM/kedro-databricks/examples/individual_workflows/README.md

-In this example, we tell `kedro-databricks` that we want to apply the overrides only to the workflow `my_workflow`.
+In this example, we tell `kedro-databricks` that we want to apply the overrides only to the job `my_job`.